 - Sidewalks are often non-existent, and when they are available, they are usually very high, uneven, and full of holes.
 Get used to watching where you walk, or else you may twist your knees and ankles and fall.

 - Negotiating bathrooms can be frustrating.
-In many Emerging Countries, you have to put used toilet paper in a trash can.
+In many Third World Countries, you have to put used toilet paper in a trash can.
 In Asia and the Middle East, many places have squat toilets that can be difficult to use at first.
 (Many places in Asia have both western and squat toilets.
-Generally, I have found that the squat toilets are usually clean, whereas western toilets are not as well-kept).
+Generally, the squat toilets are clean, whereas western toilets are not as well-kept).

 Crime and Safety

 - Crime in some Third World Countries is becoming more and more a fact of life.
 (Unlike in the US and Western Europe where the crime rate usually decreases every year).
 Keep in mind that crime against tourists is not very widespread.
 Most Emerging Country governments realize that tourism is an essential economic activity and try very hard (usually successfully) to ensure that travelers are safe.

 - Also, crime rates vary a lot within a country.
 For example, the city where I live, Merida, Mexico, is among the 100 safest large cities in the world even though some other parts of Mexico have high crime rates.
 (Merida is the only city in Latin America to make that list).
 Part of the reason why you’ll hear about crime in Third World Countries is that for many years, they had such low crime rates.
 (The US, in contrast, was among the world’s most dangerous countries in the 1970s).

 - The public transportation you use during your Third World Travel often may be uncomfortable if you are a “backseat driver.”
 I was able to avoid this feeling by repeating the following mantra: ¨the driver also wants to get home tonight¨.
 Now, I don’t pay any attention and enjoy the ride.
 (This can be true in Southern Europe as well).